 - It will drive back more traffic to your website

-When you include content syndication in your content marketing plan it bolsters your outreach because you get to share your content with an audience that you might not have known it existed.
+When you include content syndication in your content marketing plan it bolsters your outreach because you get to share your content with an audience that you might not have known to exist.
 Although there's no one-size-fits-all approach, you need to come up with a content marketing campaign that follows best practices for targeting, linking, and get the most out of your repurposed content creation attempts.

 If you're a marketer who provides a more channeled network for specific content, you can have other websites feature their content on your blog or website.
 You could always ask to feature an influencer's blog post and in turn, they'll feel honored to be asked by you.
 This re-purposing of content ideas highly reflects your reach and makes a great impact not only on your target audience but also showcases your thought leadership ideation on the brands that you work with.

 Another effective content marketing strategy is to leverage paid content syndication, where you can partner with publishers from the same industry who can share or republish your valuable content.
 Not only will it drive in more exposure to your own media but also maximize your likelihood of earned promotion, bringing in qualified leads straight to your marketing funnel.

 Have you tried syndicating your own content?
 If not then Medium is a great place to start!
 It's a digital marketing platform that lets you put out great content be it written or even visual content.

 The great thing about publishing on Medium is that even if you're not a big name or have a niche that's relatively small your Medium story can still enable you to reach your potential customer.
 That's because it's all about the value of your content marketing accomplishments.
 If you are a content marketing agency and you wish to make Medium a part of your content marketing strategy make sure to:

 - Use a great image